Fetal Alcohol Syndrome

 MYTH: Alcohol won’t harm my baby in the early stages of pregnancy before the fetus has really started growing yet.

-FACT: Alcohol can harm your baby at any point during your pregnancy, as the fetus is constantly developing.
+FACT: It can harm your baby at any point during your pregnancy, as the fetus is constantly developing.

 MYTH: Even if my child gets FAS I can get him/her the appropriate treatment and he/she will be fine as an adult.